This article focuses on workflows. You can start to create and monitor all your workflows from the Automations area.

 Employees with the corresponding access rights will be able to check the status of a signature through the Offer tab in the candidate profile.

-However, only admins will be able to check the status of all open signatures through both the Workflow Hub and the Signatures Overview page.
+However, only admins will be able to check the status of all open signatures through both the Automations area and the Signatures Overview page.